Real estate calculators and rental market data

 Charleston, SC

 Premium rents downtown where the tourists are, investor-friendly prices in North Charleston where the workers live.
-Military and tourism money keep rental demand consistent, and South Carolina stays landlord-friendly.
+Military and tourism keep demand consistent, and South Carolina stays landlord-friendly.

 12 zip codes